mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 <figcaption>—Devo, <cite><a href="https://youtu.be/ALanRqbNSvI?t=895">Out of sync</a></cite></figcaption>
 </figure>

-Since the [2021.10.0](https://docs.obeostudio.com/#_version_2021_10_0) release, it is possible to create unsynchronized diagram with Sirius Web.
-It means a diagram which may not display all elements provided by the studio, but only the elements that the user selected.
+Since the [2021.10.0](https://docs.obeostudio.com/#_version_2021_10_0) release, it is possible to create so-called unsynchronized diagrams with Sirius Web.
+An unsynchronized diagram is a diagram which may not display all elements provided by the studio, but only the elements that the user selected.
-At that time we added support for deleting view without deleting the corresponding semantic element (aka "Delete from Diagram") for unsynchronized diagrams.
+We also added support for _“Delete from Diagram”_, to delete graphical elements without deleting the corresponding semantic element in unsynchronized diagrams.

 ![image](/img/2022.01.0/deletefromdiagram.png)

-It is now also possible to drag semantic elements from the explorer on a diagram.
-The concrete effect depends on how the target diagram is defined, but a typical case is to add a graphical representation of the dropped element on the diagram.
+It is now also possible to drag semantic elements from the explorer to a diagram.
+The concrete effect depends on how the target diagram is defined, but a typical case is to add a graphical representation of the dropped element to the diagram.

 ![DnD](https://docs.obeostudio.com/2022.01.0/img/DropFromExplorer.gif)